Axway-API-Management-Plus/openapi-validator/README.md

 ## Installation

-To install, download the release package and install it under `ext/lib`.
+To install, download the [release package](https://github.com/Axway-API-Management-Plus/openapi-validator/releases) and install it under `ext/lib`.
 After that, restart the API Gateway.
-It is recommended to make the jar files known in the Policy Studio as well.
+It is recommended to make the jars files known in the Policy Studio as well as it is describe here: https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_poldev/general_ps_settings/index.html#runtime-dependencies

 ## Setup